 A Brief Review of Tails Tools

 If you choose “Yes” then a screen will appear which lets you set up a password, Mac Spoofing and to change network settings.

 After connecting to Wi-Fi when I start browsing the Internet through Tor I can check my connection details in Onion Circuits.

 Add-ons which are included in Tor.

 KeyPassX is included with Tails in order to save the password in encrypted databases which can only be unlocked by master key.
 KeePassX better for saving passwords if you are using tails as a persistent volume.
 If using Tails as a persistent volume the data which is saved in USB can be encrypted using LUKS.

 Tails includes the IceDove email client with OpenGPG for email encryption and the instant messaging client Pidgin with an OTR Cryptography tool that encrypts your IM conversations.

 There is an option of installing Tails using one USB drive to the other USB drive.
 This option simply copies the Tails installed on one drive to the other drive.
-There is an option of persistent volume included which can be used if the bootable USB is made using Tails installer.
+There is an option of persistent volume included which can be used if the bootable USB is made using Tails Installer.

 The Gnome classic mode in Tails is not much smooth and it feels sometimes buggy.
-Some times switching between different windows doesn't work well.
+Sometimes switching between different windows doesn’t work well.
 A little bug which I encountered was that mouse cursor was always rotating.
 Hardware related issues can occur.
 Hardware related issues can be checked at Tails website (Known Issues).

-Tails feel like a nice way to beat censorship and remain anonymous on Internet but always depend on users to take safety measures to make them more secure.
+Tails feel like a nice way to beat censorship and remain anonymous on the Internet but always depend on users to take safety measures to make them more secure.
 These tools just help to get privacy and security.